pechjacob/ThinkTank-Solutions/README.md

 You can create your own homepage for free without notifying me by forking this project under the following conditions:

-- Add a link to [my homepage](https://www.craftz.dog/)
+- Add a link to [my homepage](https://pechjacob.github.io/Current-Resume/)
-- Do not use the 3d voxel dog
+- Do not use my voxel animations

 ---

-Looking for a Markdown note-taking app?
-Check out my app called Inkdrop:
+Looking for a creative solutions to solve your hardest problems?
+Book Now

 [![Inkdrop](https://github.com/craftzdog/dotfiles-public/raw/master/images/inkdrop.png)](https://www.inkdrop.app/)